0xgonzalo/songcoin/PINATA_SETUP.md

 # Pinata Setup Guide

-This application uses Pinata for IPFS uploads when creating music coins.
+This application uses Pinata for IPFS uploads when creating  songcoins.
 Follow these steps to set up your Pinata account and API keys.

 ## 1. Create a Pinata Account